piotrszmydki/osa/README.md

 ip 172.29.236.213 (  br-mgmt ),
 with LVM (script to make lvm disk)

-You need to prepare network bridges like: br-mgmt, add add second ethernet interface to this bridge.
+You need to prepare network bridges like: br-mgmt, add second ethernet interface to this bridge.
 Prepare disk for storage providers like swift, lvm ( with scripts )

 run inst.sh
 Script shows you 2 files:
 1. with passwords ( you can change password for openstack dashboard in line keystone_admin_password.
 2. with inventory configuration - you can add hostnames in section [hosts] like (one per line):